EBendinelli/bndy-site/src/data/blog/migrating-from-spotify-to-tidal.md

 So [when the news hit a few months](https://www.business-humanrights.org/en/latest-news/spotify-faces-boycott-over-ceos-700m-investment-in-ai-military-defence-startup/) ago that Spotify CEO's Daniel Ek invested $700M in Helsing, a defence startup specialised in AI-powered combat drones and military software, I knew it was time to go.

 To be clear, this was just the tipping point.
 Here are a few other reasons Spotify was on my naughty list for a while:
-- They have been [underpaying artists](https://www.lalal.ai/blog/how-much-streaming-services-pay-artists-in-2024/), both objectively and compared to other platforms, for a long time
+- They [underpay artists](https://www.lalal.ai/blog/how-much-streaming-services-pay-artists-in-2024/), both objectively and compared to other platforms, for a long time
-- They accept, and do not label, [AI-generated music](https://www.bbc.com/news/technology-66882414), which itself is created by exploiting existing music without compensating artists
+- They accept, and do not label, [AI-generated music](https://www.bbc.com/news/technology-66882414), which exploits existing music without compensating artists
 - They reduced payment pay artists by "bundling" their music with audiobooks (a move approved by [US courts](https://www.musicradar.com/music-industry/spotify-win-major-court-case-allowing-them-to-pay-less-money-to-artists))
 - They partner with production companies hiring ghost artists to produce music that cost them less, at the expense of musicians' ability to make a living (I highly recommend reading [this investigation by Liz Pelly](https://web.archive.org/web/20250101060222/https://harpers.org/archive/2025/01/the-ghosts-in-the-machine-liz-pelly-spotify-musicians/) on the topic)